 Anchoring

-In the 1970s by two psychologists by the names of Tversky and Kahneman theorized that suggesting an initial figure to a test subject caused that subject to use that number as a starting point for estimating unknown quantities.
+In the 1970s, two psychologists by the names of Tversky and Kahneman theorized that suggesting an initial figure to a test subject caused that subject to use that number as a starting point for estimating unknown quantities.

-In their study test subjects were told the number 65 and then asked to estimate what percentage of African nations were members of the UN.
+In their study test, subjects were told the number 65 and then asked to estimate what percentage of African nations were members of the UN.
 The average response was 45%.
-They then tested a second group but salted them with the number 10 and their average response was 25%.
-Amazingly the group that was primed with the number 65 estimated nearly twice the true answer (23%) while the group primed with the lower number estimated a lower percentage (much more accurately).
+They then tested a second group but salted them with the number 10; their average response was 25%.
+Amazingly, the group that was primed with the number 65 estimated nearly twice the true answer (23%) while the group primed with the lower number estimated a lower percentage (much more accurately).

 Anchoring influences prices

 Poundstone describes an experiment done with real estate prices.
 The researchers invited real estate experts and undergrad students to appraise a home for sale.
-All the test subjects were given the information a buyers would normally have, including a list of houses that recently sold, nearby houses currently for sale and so on + what the seller had listed the house for.
+All the test subjects were given the information a buyer would normally have, including a list of houses that recently sold, nearby houses currently for sale and so on, as well as what the seller had listed the house for.

-The subjects were divided into 4 groups, each given a different listing price, and were then asked to estimate what the home was worth.
+The subjects were divided into four groups, each given a different listing price, and were then asked to estimate what the home was worth.

 These were the results: